fpmoles/codespaces-kind/README.md

 * psql: the postgresql client is installed

 ## Helper scripts
+_Note: These scripts are available on the PATH, you can execute them anywhere in the codespace environemnt from the terminal_
 * create_envlist: creates an env.list file in the current directory with the environment variables needed for connection for a running app (see notes about DB_HOST in [Connection Data](#connection-data))
 * db_connect: loads the environment and connects to the database in the terminal
 * db_details: outputs the database connection details (see notes about DB_HOST in [Connection Data](#connection-data))